Reception

 Maths

-This week we have learnt the sounds ‘ch’ and ‘sh’.
-‘Ch’ and ‘sh’ are diagraphs, which means that two letters make the one sound.
-As well as learning the sound, the children have started having a go at applying these sounds to their writing.
+This week we have learnt the ‘oo’ – short sound (as in book) and ‘oo’ long sound (as is moon).
+The children have had a go at applying these sounds to their writing.
 They are encouraged to use their fingers to decode (sound out) the word before writing this down.
-Can your child write the words ‘chip, much, shop, push’?

-We have also learnt the tricky words: all and are.
+We have also learnt the tricky words: be and was.
 These are words that cannot be sounded out and they must be recognised by sight.
 As always, the phonics play online resource is available for your child to use to reinforce their learning at home.
-Please also see some suggested active and engaging games below which you could play with your child at home.
+There are also lots of engaging activities shared both online and in previous newsletters if you wanted to have a more active approach to learning these words with your child.
+The children enjoy listening to the following songs to help them retain their phase 2 and 3 tricky words:

-If you have any queries, concerns or things to celebrate then please do not hesitate to email us.
-You can reach us at the following email addresses: reception@newlaithes.co.uk
+If you have any queries or things to celebrate, then please do not hesitate to email us.
+You can reach us at the following email address: reception@newlaithes.co.uk

 Kind regards,